-Arbitration provides parties with a means to resolve disputes outside of litigation in the national courts of one country or another.
-Prevailing in arbitration, however, does not by itself secure satisfaction of a money award for the winning party.
+Prevailing in arbitration does not by itself secure satisfaction of a money award.
 When dealing with a recalcitrant opponent, the prevailing party may need to resort to judicial enforcement remedies available in jurisdictions where the debtor or its assets may be found.
-In the US, enforcement of an arbitration award consists of recognition or confirmation of the award as a judgment, and execution against the assets of the debtor.
-Below we describe common issues encountered by parties seeking to enforce arbitration awards in the US, drawing attention to recent developments where applicable.
+In the United States, enforcement of an arbitration award consists of recognition or confirmation of the award as a judgment and execution against the debtor's assets.
+Below, we describe common issues encountered by parties seeking to enforce arbitration awards in the United States, drawing attention to recent developments where applicable.

 Recognition of arbitration awards in US courts

 To gain access to the US judicial system to enforce an award, the prevailing party must first obtain recognition of the arbitral award as a court judgment.
 US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures can vary depending on the type of award.

 Judicial recognition of foreign arbitration awards in the United States is governed by treaty.
 Most often, recognition is governed by statutes implementing the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).1 The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.2 Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.3